knative/serving/docs/spec/spec.md

   # and is used by the controllers and activator to enable
   # scaling to/from 0.
   servingState: Active | Reserve | Retired

+  # The protocol used for this Revision.
+This will define the Istio ingress spec
+  # and service spec required for this Revision.
+  protocol: grpc | http

   # Some function or server frameworks or application code may be written to
   # expect that each request will be granted a single-tenant process to run